scoobytheboi/RetroBar/README.md

   - Hungarian (magyar)

 ## Custom themes
-RetroBar supports custom themes.
-To use custom themes, create a `Themes` directory in the same directory as `RetroBar.exe`, and place valid `.xaml` theme files there.
+ClassicTaskbar supports custom themes.
+To use custom themes, create a `Themes` directory in the same directory as `ClassicTaskbar.exe`, and place valid `.xaml` theme files there.

 Themes use the XAML `ResourceDictionary` format.
 [View the included example themes](https://github.com/dremin/RetroBar/tree/master/RetroBar/Themes) to get started.